-The boat tour takes about 70 minutes, and the rest of the time will be spent walking through the old center.
+The boat tour takes about 70 minutes, and the rest will be spent walking through the old center.

 - Strasbourg Hidden Gems & Local Spots Small Group Guided Tour with a Local.
-This is provided by locals and groups of 8 people.
+Locals and groups of 8 people provide this.

-This tour gives you an insider’s view of the city and takes you to hidden local spots that not many tourists can easily find.
-The tour starts off at the Place Kléber past several landmarks and tourist attractions and finishes your tour at the European Parliament Strasbourg.
+This tour gives you an insider’s view of the city and takes you to hidden local spots that few tourists can easily find.
+The tour starts at the Place Kléber, past several landmarks and tourist attractions and finishes your tour at the European Parliament Strasbourg.

 See Related: Best Travel Gift Ideas